roblouie/gameboy-emulator/README.md

 ## TypeScript GameBoy Emulator

 ### About
-TypeScript GameBoy Emulator is a from-scratch GameBoy emulator writting in plain TypeScript.
+TypeScript GameBoy Emulator is a from-scratch GameBoy emulator written in plain TypeScript.
 Core emulator uses zero dependencies, only dev dependencies for TypeScript.

 ### Running
 ```